ArunMichaelDsouza/joypad.js/README.md

 | button_16 | Vendor button 1                |
 | button_17 | Vendor button 2                |

+If you would like to set cutom button mappings for better cross browser support, you can use the ``customButtonMapping`` setting.

 ### ``axis_move``

 Fired whenever a controller's axis (analog stick) is moved.